FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

           start: 2024-11-11T15:55:00.000Z
           end: 2024-11-11T16:15:00.000Z
           location: "Samyan Mitrtown: Main Hall"
-        - title: "Sponsored Content: Building AI agents in the era of DePin: ensuring trust and integrity with TEEs"
+        - title: "Sponsor Content: Building AI Agents in the Era of DePIN: Ensuring Trust and Integrity with TEEs"
           description: In a world increasingly powered by decentralized infrastructures, building simultaneously trustworthy and autonomous AI agents is essential.
 This session will explore how Trusted Execution